Here you will find information about Assessments including extensions, turning in Assessments, and more.

-Assessment tasks are normally submitted in electronic form via Turnitin which is located within each subject site on the Learning Management System (LMS).
+Student assignments should normally be submitted in electronic form via Turnitin which is located within each subject’s site on the Learning Management System (LMS).

-Non-electronic assessment tasks should be submitted on the day the assessment task is due unless otherwise requested by academic staff.
+Non-electronic assignments should be submitted on the day the assignment is due unless otherwise organised by academic staff.